Inspired in Caersws Festival was a poetry and music festival planned, curated and hosted by Nadia Kingsley in April 2018 – at Mid Wales Arts Centre.

 Sunday 22nd April, 2018

 11 am to 1pm ‘THE PATH OF SOUND THROUGH THE AIR’ (S.T.
-Coleridge) Poetry Workshop with Gregory Leadbetter.
-BUY NOW £6
+Coleridge) Poetry Workshop with Gregory Leadbetter. £6

 In this workshop, poet and Coleridge scholar Dr Gregory Leadbetter will introduce you to key elements of Coleridge’s practice and thought as a poet, bringing to life the rich insights of a major poet and enabling you to apply techniques and principles drawn from Coleridge in poems of your own.

-3 to 5pm Poetry in the Afternoon – Keith Chandler, Gill Lambert & Gregory Leadbetter.
-BUY NOW £6
+3 to 5pm Poetry in the Afternoon – Keith Chandler, Gill Lambert & Gregory Leadbetter. £6

 Three of my favourite poets will read from their recent works.
 If you don’t know their poetry yet – I hope that you too will be as taken by it as I am.
 Three very different poetic approaches and voices – but each in keeping with ‘Ceriog’s desire for “simplicity of diction and emotional sincerity”